 Your AACC Microsoft account includes a Security Information section where you can manage the authentication methods used for Self-Service Password Reset and Multi-Factor Authentication (MFA).

-Multifactor authentication (MFA) is now required for faculty and staff to access Microsoft 365 services.
-This includes Email, OneDrive, Teams, Office Suite, Forms, Bookings, and other Microsoft applications.
-After successfully setting up MFA, follow the instructions below to use MFA when signing in.
+Multifactor authentication (MFA) is required for employees and credit students to access AACC online services.
+After successfully setting up MFA, follow these instructions to use MFA.

 MFA Number Matching